-- For the majority of leakage clauses and implementations, LMTEST can already detect leaks under the SEQ prediction clause. - There are several cases, however, where LMTEST can only detect leaks under the speculative prediction clauses (e.g., computation reuse optimizations in libnettle, rust-crypto, and libjade).
-This indicates that, similarly to what happens in Spectre attacks [35], the interplay between speculative execution and microarchitectural optimizations can weaken the security of implementations. - The use of memory-safe languages like Rust does not seem to significantly improve the security against the new leakage models.
-In most cases, the implementations from the rust-crypto library are as leaky as the corresponding C implementations of other libraries. - Constant-time programming does not prevent leaks under these new leakage models.
-Despite all analyzed implementations except AES-CBC5 begin constant-time (and libjade being provably so), LMTEST still detects leaks in them.
-As we show in §6.3, specific constant-time idioms, such as constant-time swaps, introduce leaks under several of the studied leakage clauses and result in leaks that allow recovering secret keys directly from leakage traces.
+- The use of memory-safe languages like Rust does not significantly improve the security against the new leakage models.
+In most cases, the implementations from the rust-crypto library are as leaky as the corresponding C implementations of other libraries. - Constant-time programming does not prevent leaks under the studied leakage models.
+Despite all analyzed implementations except AES-CBC6 being constant-time (and libjade being formally verified), LMTEST still detects leaks in them.
+As we show in §6.3, specific constant-time idioms, such as constant-time swaps, introduce leaks under several of these leakage models that allow recovering secret keys directly from leakage traces.